 Having one of the country’s leading Country House historians as course leader has also been a tremendous benefit.
 Being able to work with somebody who has a deep and broad knowledge of the subject matter as well as being a published writer of high repute is an incredible advantage when working up plans for dissertations and embarking on a research programme.
 The Course Director’s practical counsel and advice and constant availability in the role of dissertation supervisor have provided a great combination of challenge and support in undertaking the significant challenge of a Master’s dissertation.

 The quality of the programme has been so good that a number of us are exploring upgrading to a DPhil with the university, so as to be able to maximise the opportunity to pursue our chosen areas of research.’

 The Course Director

-Adrian Tinniswood, OBE, MPhil, Senior Research Fellow of the Humanities Research Institute, Buckingham, and Visiting Fellow in History and Heritage, Bath Spa
+Adrian Tinniswood, OBE, MPhil, FSA, Senior Research Fellow of the Humanities Research Institute, Buckingham

 Adrian Tinniswood has a distinguished reputation as an architectural and social historian on both sides of the Atlantic.
-He has worked for many years as a consultant and adviser to the National Trust and has lectured extensively on the country house and on the architecture and social history of the seventeenth century at British universities including Oxford, Bristol and Nottingham and for the University of California at Berkeley.
+He has worked for many years as a consultant and adviser to the National Trust and has lectured extensively on the architectural and social history of the country house at British universities including Oxford, Bristol and Nottingham and for the University of California at Berkeley.

 His books include His Invention So Fertile: A Life of Christopher Wren, The Polite Tourist: Four Centuries of Country House Visiting, and the Sunday Times bestseller, The Long Weekend: Life in the English Country House between the Wars.
-His most recent book, Behind the Throne: A Domestic History of the Royal Household, was published by Jonathan Cape in 2018.
+His new book, The Guilt and the Gingerbread: Life in the Country House 1945-1974, will be published by Jonathan Cape in autumn 2021.